xychen-comp/TE-SNN/README.md

 - CUDA `11.6`
 - Librosa `0.8.0` (for audio processing in the GSC dataset)

-📌 *Note*: The Autonomous Driving Task requires additional dependencies, which are listed in `Autonomous_driving/README.md`.
+📌 *Note*: The autonomous driving task requires additional dependencies, which are listed in `Autonomous_driving/README.md`.

 ## Project Structure